cflesner/NSNotificationCenter-CLFBlockNotifications/README.md

 A category on NSNotificationCenter to make creating notifications with blocks a little cleaner.

 ## Motivation
 If you're like me, you prefer to set up your notifications using blocks instead of selectors.
-Although I prefer this method, I wanted a little cleaner syntax than having to use
+Although I prefer this method, I wanted a little cleaner syntax than having to use:
 ```objective-c
 self.myNotificationObserver = [[NSNotificationCenter defaultCenter] addObserverForName:MyNotificationName
 												 					    		object:nil